Pranshu-Bahadur/PackBoost/README.md

 - **Era-tiling on CPU** – the CPU backend now streams eras in tiles, reusing histograms and Welford-style statistics to keep memory bounded even for hundreds of eras.
+- **GPU frontier kernels** – CUDA matches the streaming frontier interface, accumulating DES statistics on-device so large era counts no longer fall back to the CPU.
 - **Deterministic by design** – quantile binning, seeded sampling, and pure functions keep runs reproducible.
 - **Friendly tooling** – scikit-learn compatible wrapper, standalone